 If you attend a showing we will give you an application at the end.
-If you are wanting to find our application online, it can be found on our website under rental forms.
+If you are wanting to find our application form online, it can be found on our website under rental forms or you can find the link to apply online on our home page.
 Once an application is turned in, we begin processing it in our office.
 This process usually takes us 24 to 48 hours.
 Once complete, we call you to tell you the results.
 If approved, you then have 24 hours to come in to sign the lease and pay the deposit.

 What kind of security do the buildings have?